2ndquadrant-it/puppet-barman/README.md

                                 will report an error to the user.
 Empty if false.
 Defaults to
                                 `barman::settings::last\_backup\_maximum\_age`.
+* **recovery_options** - The restore_command to write in the recovery.conf.
+                         Possible values are 'get-wal' and undef.
+Default: undef.
 * **retention_policy** - Base backup retention policy, based on redundancy or recovery window.
 Value must be greater than or equal to the server minimum redundancy level.
 If this